-- Adani and DES have agreed to the Planning and Environment Court setting aside DES’ requirement for Adani to conduct an environmental investigation into the causes and impacts of the contaminated discharge into the Caley Valley wetlands.
-Adani had appealed to the Court against DES’ decision.
+- Adani and DES have agreed to the Planning and Environment Court setting aside DES’ requirement for Adani to conduct an environmental investigation into the causes and impacts of the 2017 contaminated discharge into the Caley Valley wetlands.
+Adani appealed to the Court against DES’ decision and was ultimately rewarded costs.
 DES will now undertake its own monitoring and assessment.

 - Adani has now lost its fight opposing DES' decision under right to information laws to give public access to the temporary licence application and assessment documents.
-Those documents reveal that Adani was aware it was holding high concentrations of suspended solids on site prior to the discharge.
+Those documents reveal that Adani was aware it was holding high concentrations of suspended solids on site prior to the marine discharge.

 - Abbot Point port terminal is run by Abbot Point Bulkcoal Pty Ltd (APBC), whose ultimate holding company is Adani Ports and Special Economic Zone Ltd. APSEZ is part of the Adani Group.